xdevplatform/search-tweets-python/examples/readme.md

-## Using the twitter search API
+# Using the Twitter Search API

 Working with the API within a Python program is straightforward both for Premium and Enterprise clients.
-You can start by installing the api via

-`pip install twittersearch`

-Our group's python tweet parser library is a requirement.
+Our group's python [tweet parser library](https://github.com/tw-ddis/tweet_parser) is a requirement.

 Prior to starting your program, an easy way to define your secrets will be setting an environment variable.
 If you are an enterprise client, your authentication will be a (username, password) pair.
 If you are a premium client, you'll need to get a bearer token that will be passed with each call for authentication.